-The only contracts that are material to the Corporation that were entered into either (i) during the year ended December 31, 2019; or (ii) prior to January 1, 2019 that are still in effect, other than contracts entered into in the ordinary course of business, are:
+The only contract that is material to the Corporation that was entered into either (i) during the year ended December 31, 2020; or (ii) prior to January 1, 2020, that is still in effect, other than contracts entered into in the ordinary course of business, is the Barak Facility.
+Particulars of the Barak Facility are disclosed under the heading "General Development of the Business" above.